Lazer-Database/Lazer-Database/README.md

-Lazer - file database based on JSON files
+Lazer - database based on JSON files
 =============

 PHP Library to use JSON files like a FlatFileDatabase.